samersultan/csgo/readme.md

 ---

-The following is my custom configuration for Counter Strike Global Offensive, having spent a considerable amount of time researching and compiling what I have found to be the best settings.
+The following is my custom configuration for Counter Strike Global Offensive, having spent a considerable amount of time researching and compiling what I have found to be a solid foundation for a autoexec.
 I typically update this configuration configuration weekly, so check back for the latest.

 View this autoexec as a good "frame work" and build upon it, feel free to tweak these settings to your liking, and be sure to contact me with any issues or bugs.

+The video.txt file is optimized for the highest fps performance and viability, feel free to modify it to your personal preferences.

 ---